ODevStudio/Mscler/README.md

 * **Equipment Filtering:** Filter exercises based on what you have available (Dumbbells, Barbell, Machines, Bodyweight, etc.).
 * **Difficulty Setting:** Filter exercises based on your training level).
 * **Advanced Settings:** Fine-tune volume by adjusting the number of exercises per muscle group via intuitive sliders.
+* **Compound focus:** If you choose one day a week it helps you with a compound focussed trainingsplan.

 ### 📚 Comprehensive Exercise Database
 * **180+ Exercises:** A massive library covering all major muscle groups.